 Whether it’s about locking your smartphone or protecting your applications inside it, strong protection is the first line of defense.

 In case the device gets stolen, the adversary won’t get his dirty hands on the personal information in the first go.
-Usage of Multi-factor and Two-factor authentication is a good way to secure your smartphones from attackers.

 2. Avoid Using Public Wi-Fi

 There is nothing such as “Free” in this digital era.
-Everything comes with a cost and the cost of losing your digital data, when connecting your smartphone over free wifi at an Airport, cafe, the shopping mall is a heavy one.
+Everything comes with a cost, and the cost of losing your digital data, when connecting your smartphone over free Wi-Fi at an Airport, cafe, the shopping mall is a heavy one.

-One should avoid using these free available wi-fi spots because we don’t know who might be connected on the other end, eavesdropping on our data.
-Hackers around the world use this technique to steal confidential information about users.
+You should avoid using these free available Wi-Fi spots because you don’t know who might be connected on the other end, eavesdropping on your data.

-If the situation compels you to connect your smartphone to free wi-fi spots then ensure to use a VPN, this utility will protect your information from snooping attacks, and secure it from being compromised.
+If the situation compels you to connect your smartphone to free Wi-Fi spots, then ensure to use a VPN, this utility will protect your information from snooping attacks and secure it from being compromised.

 3. Restrict Installing From Untrusted Sources